The Alamo GT awards will be as follows:

 Alamo Points (0-20)

 Everybody starts out with 20 Alamo points for free—yay!
-Submission of late army lists, failure to finish games on time, and other behavior that makes life harder for us or for your fellow players will result in loss of Alamo points.
-Turn in your list, end your games on time, and follow what rules we have, and you get 20 easy points.
+Submission of late army lists, not following instructions on where to turn in things, failure to finish games on time, refusing to bring army lists for your opponent, and other behavior that makes life harder for us or for your fellow players will result in loss of Alamo points.
+E-mail your list to the right address by the cutoff date, end your games on time, and follow what rules we have, and you get 20 easy points.

 Sportsmanship is about having a good game.
 There are a thousand things that can make a game good or bad, and no one can list them all.
 After experimenting with other checklists, we've gone back to the basics: was the game good or bad?

 We're gonna start everyone off with 40 points, because we know y'all are good guys.
 You can earn more, or lose them, based on the feedback of your opponents.